 Community Entry Services is dedicated to empowering people with disabilities to maximize independence and lead satisfying productive lives in the community.

-Community Entry Services provides essential services, supports and supervision to individuals with intellectual/developmental disabilities or acquired brain injuries to maintain an independent lifestyle in a safe and therapeutic environment.
+Community Entry Services provides essential services, supports and supervision to individuals with intellectual/developmental disabilities and acquired brain injuries to maintain an independent lifestyle in a safe and therapeutic environment.

 To improve lives by connecting those in need with a network of resources.